timescale/docs/use-timescale/postgresql-extensions.md

 # PostgreSQL extensions

-You can use PostgreSQL extensions with Timescale Cloud.
+You can use PostgreSQL extensions with Timescale.
 If you run `pg_available_extensions` at the command prompt, the returned list of extensions is inaccurate.